 11 Surprising Benefits of Coconut Water

-Coconut water provides various health benefits, including re-hydration, a remedy for digestive system disorders and cholera, it is useful for intravenous hydration, as well as controlling hypertension, lowering cholesterol levels, and protecting the heart.
+Coconut water provides various health benefits, including re-hydration, weight loss, a remedy for digestive system disorders and cholera, it is useful for intravenous hydration, as well as controlling hypertension, lowering cholesterol levels, and protecting the heart.

 Coconut trees are considered wonder trees by mankind.
 Not only the fruit, but the whole palm, is reported to be very useful.
 Coconuts provide coconut water and the flesh inside the nut.
 The water and flesh supply us with essential nutrients that can keep our stomachs full and give us energy to increase endurance.
 The scientific name of coconut is Cocos nucifera and it belongs to the Arecaceae or palm family.
 The fruit or the seed is technically known as a drupe, and it is not a nut, despite the name.